 Most of my clients experience noticeable relief when I explain Complex PTSD to them.
 The diagnosis resonates deeply with their intuitive understanding of their suffering.
 When they recognize that their sense of overwhelm initially arose as a normal instinctual response to their traumatic circumstances, they begin to shed the belief that they are crazy, hopelessly oversensitive, and/or incurably defective.

 Pete Walker - "CPTSD: From Surviving to Thriving"

 It is important to keep in mind that the symptoms of CPTSD develop as Walker points out, "a normal instinctual response" to ongoing exposure to trauma.
-CPTSD is a stress disorder, not a weakness or defect of character nor it it a personality disorder although it is often misdiagnosed as Borderline Personality Disorder (BPD) or Dissociative Identity DIsorder (DID).
+CPTSD is a treatable stress disorder, rather than mental illness, weakness or defect of character.
+It is also not a personality disorder although it is often misdiagnosed as Borderline Personality Disorder (BPD) or Dissociative Identity DIsorder (DID).

-According to Cloitre et al (2016), CPTSD shares three main symptoms with PTSD which include:
+According to Hyland et al (2017), CPTSD shares three main symptoms with PTSD which include:

 - RE –Re-experiencing the trauma in the present (visual/emotional flashbacks; nightmares)

 - AV – Avoidance of traumatic reminders (thoughts, people, places, things)